Sleep Apnea Silver Spring, MD

 • Your Gender – Men are 50% more likely to develop sleep apnea than women.

-• Your Family History – Your family history can predict a lot about your health, especially as you age.
-Be sure to let Dr. Rever know if you have a family history of sleep apnea.
+• Your Family History – Your family history can predict much about your health, especially as you age.
+Inform Dr. Rever if you have a family history of sleep apnea.

 • Your Health – If you have high blood or diabetes, you may have sleep apnea.
 Many health and oral health concerns cause a domino effect of other medical concerns.
 Regular dental exams can help keep your oral health in check.

-Sleep apnea may go undiagnosed because it can be difficult to know that you are experiencing it.
+In some cases, sleep apnea may go undiagnosed because it can be difficult to know you are experiencing it.
 A common sign of sleep apnea is heavy and loud snoring.
-If you snore loudly, suffer from depression, have difficulty concentrating, wake up gasping for air, or feel frequently fatigued, contact our dentist in Silver Spring, MD today.
+If you snore loudly, suffer from depression, have difficulty concentrating, or wake up gasping for air, contact our dentist in Silver Spring, MD, today.

 Dr. Rever works with patients on an individual basis to diagnose and treat sleep apnea.
 Improved overall health and well-being is our number one goal.
-He looks for the common oral signs of a sleep disorder during routine preventive care visits and takes the time to discuss your concerns and lifestyle habits that can affect your oral and overall health.
+He looks for the common oral signs of a sleep disorder during routine preventive care visits.
+Dr. Rever also takes the time to discuss your concerns and lifestyle habits that can affect your oral and overall health.

 • Comfort